chfern/retsgo/README.md

 # RETSgo 🐻
-## A minimalistic REST-api framework to quickly backend apis using [google's go](https://golang.org/)
+## A minimalistic REST-api framework to scaffold backend api using [google's go](https://golang.org/)

 *A helper I made to (hopefully) simplify API scaffolding process*